Sup2point0/Assort/~writing/origins.md

 ### Soup?
 Perhaps the one word my usage of confuses people most is “soup”. [^confusion]

 I’ve taken quite a liking to this meaning, and have used it ever since.
-While “soup” has the literal meaning of ‘soup’ one drinks [^soup], “soup” (`/suːp/`) can also be heard as a playful corruption of “sup” (`/sʌp/`), where the rounding of the mouth changes the `ʌ` to `uː`.
+While “soup” has the literal meaning of ‘soup’ one drinks, <!-- I love soup! --> “soup” (`/suːp/`) can also be heard as a playful corruption of “sup” (`/sʌp/`), where the rounding of the mouth changes the `ʌ` to `uː`.

 ### Sups~
 A quintessential saying of mine is as follows: